ALL TEST ARE ACCREDITED & REGULATED BY

 If you have private medical insurance, most companies can cover this for you.

-After 24 hours, you can restart any medication and continue your everyday activities as usual.
+After the test you can restart any medication and continue your everyday activities as usual.

 Your results will be sent to a specialist for investigation, and you will get your detailed results at your next appointment with your consultant, who will discuss the outcome and all treatment solutions.